jdidion/jdidion.github.io/content/posts/parsing-with-rust-part3.md

 color = ""
 +++

 The third post in a series on writing programming-language parsers in Rust.
 In [Part 1](/posts/parsing-with-rust-part1/), we covered general parsing concepts and looked at some of the Rust crates available for generating a parser.
-In [Part 2](/posts/parsing-with-rust-part2/), we wrote a very simple [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) grammar, generated a parser, and used it from Rust.
-In this post, we'll expand our [WDL](https://openwdl.org) grammar and cover more advanced aspects of Tree-sitter in the process.

-<!--more-->

-In [Part 2](/posts/parsing-with-rust-part2/), we started writing a grammar for [WDL](https://openwdl.org), but it is far from complete.
+In [Part 2](/posts/parsing-with-rust-part2/), we started writing a [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) grammar for [WDL](https://openwdl.org) and used it from Rust.
 In this post, we'll implement some of the more interesting parts of the grammar and learn about the rest of the [Tree-sitter DSL](https://tree-sitter.github.io/tree-sitter/creating-parsers#the-grammar-dsl) in the process.
 The [complete WDL grammar](https://github.com/jdidion/tree-sitter-wdl/blob/main/grammar.js) is available in the GitHub repository.

+<!--more-->

 ## Parsing expressions: precedence and associativity